mbabeysekera/mbabeysekera/README.md

 ## Hey, I am Buddhika! 👋

-I am **Buddhika Abeysekera** (Software Engineer - DevSecOps) with experience in Application Development, DevOps, and Application Security.
+I am a Software Engineer with experience in Application Development, DevOps, and Application Security.
 As an engineer, I have worked in diverse industries, including **Disaster Management & Emergency Response, Telecommunications, and FinTech**.
 Collaborating in these industries has given me the opportunity to work with diverse teams from various cultural backgrounds, and I’ve truly enjoyed the experience.